Universal Limitations on Quantum Key Distribution over a Network: Limitations on some MDI-QKD prototypes

 \subsection{MDI-QKD via depolarizing channels}

 In this section we will show a bound on MDI-QKD (or equivalently on a particular type of a quantum repeater).
 In the latter setup there are three stations: $A,B$ and an intermediate one $C\equiv C_AC_B$.
 We will consider the links $AC_A$ and $C_BB$ be {\it depolarising } channels $\mc{D}^s$ both with the same parameter $\lambda_l$, see~\eqref{eq:dl}.
 We consider also that the Bell measurement followed by communication of the results to both the parties happens only with probability $q$.
 With probability $(1-q)$ the state of $C$ is just traced out.
 We will call the multiplex channel for given MDI-QKD setup composed of depolarizing channels $\mc{D}^l$ with Bell measurement which happens with probability $q$ in total a $q$-depolarizing-MDIQKD channel.
 The upper bound which we derive below will demonstrate quantitatively that the operation of distillation of entanglement along the links does not commute with the operation of entanglement swapping.
-Indeed, even for $q=1$, for $\lambda_l$ one does first the Bell measurement the output key may be zero for $\lambda_l\leq {1\over \sqrt{3}}$.
+Indeed, even for $q=1$, if one does the Bell measurement first, the output key is zero for $\lambda_l\leq {1\over \sqrt{3}}$.

-We are interested in the Choi-Jamiolkowski state of the $q$-depolarising-MDIQKD channel, which we obtain from the Choi states of the two depolarising channels.
-The latter two states read $\lambda_l \Phi^- + (1-\lambda_l){\bbm{1} \over 4}$.
-The Choi state $\rho_{AB}^{out}$ reads \begin{widetext}
+We are interested in the Choi-Jamiolkowski state of the $q$-depolarising-MDIQKD channel, which we obtain from the Choi states (up to local unitary as the input state is $\Psi^-$) of the two depolarising channels.
+The latter two states read $\lambda_l \Psi^- + (1-\lambda_l){\bbm{1} \over 4}$.
+The Choi state $\rho_{AB}^{out}$ reads